plans-coding/miscellaneous/homeassistant/meat-thermometer/meat-thermometer.md

 ## Esphome

+Navigate to your Esphome installation, e.g. http://localhost:6052/ and click **New Device**.

 ### Reading
 > [!NOTE]
 > The variable resistor (i.e. our thermistor) is close to GND in the circuit above => DOWNSTREAM